samirvaf/playwright-python-example/README.md

 ```

 Environment variables `BASE_URL`, `USER_EMAIL`, and `USER_PASSWORD` may be
 stored in a `.env` file or exported in the shell.
+The continuous integration
+workflow expects these values to be provided through repository secrets.

 ## Running the tests